Ballandean Division

 The Ballandean Division was a local government area on the Granite Belt, Queensland, Australia, close to the Queensland-New South Wales border.
 It only existed between 1879 and 1880.

 History

 Ballandean Division was one of the original divisions created by the Divisional Boards Act 1879 with a population of 2430.

-On 25 June 1880, Ballanean Division was abolished and was absorbed into its northern neighbour Stanthorpe Division.
+On 25 June 1880, Ballandean Division was abolished and was absorbed into its northern neighbour Stanthorpe Division.